How To Make Soy Yogurt

 Troubleshooting

-- It’s important to note that if you are making soy yogurt for the first time, it will take about 3 rounds for your culture to fully adapt to the soymilk.
+- It’s important to note that if you are making soy yogurt for the first time, it will take about 2-3 rounds for your culture to fully adapt to the soy milk.
 Have patience and start with smaller batches!
+Just 2 cups of soy milk is enough for these initial batches.

-- It is generally very safe and easy to make yogurt at home, but make sure to discard any batches that have visibly developed any suspicious looking colors or smells!
+- It is generally very safe and easy to make yogurt at home, but please be safe and discard any batches that smell, look, or taste suspicious.

 Want thicker yogurt?

 A common complaint is that homemade soy yogurt isn’t thick enough.
 Like typical dairy yogurt, plain soy yogurt normally has a lightly spoonable but still pourable consistency.
-While it’s not possible to attain Greek-yogurt thickness without straining, there are many ways to thicken your yogurt.
+Thicker yogurts like Greek yogurt are made by straining regular yogurt.
+Vegan yogurts can also be strained through a doubled-up cheesecloth to remove more liquid.
+Here are some other ways you can try to thicken your yogurt:

 - Make sure your yogurt culture is fully developed.
 That means you have cultured at least 3 sequential batches via backslopping.
 Depending on your culture source, your third batch may be dramatically thicker than the first.